 and evening in the kitchen…

-a space which is surely
+a space which has surely evolved

-America's new living room.
+into America’s new living room.

 Here at the fixer upper, choosing the perfect